OSVTAC/osv-project-site/README.md

 This page serves as an informational “portal” or clearinghouse for San Francisco's Open Source Voting System Project.

-Below is a listing of written reports and other official documents related to the project, in reverse chronological order.
-For additional background, some documents related to San Francisco's use of _non_-open source voting systems are also included.
+It contains a list of written reports and other official documents related to the open source voting system project.
+Each item listed also includes a short summary.
+For additional background, the list also includes documents related to San Francisco's use of _non_-open source voting systems.

+OSVTAC voted to create this page at its meeting on July 10, 2018, in response to a recommendation of the 2017-18 San Francisco Civil Grand Jury (CGJ) Report.
+The CGJ recommendation (Recommendation #3, or R3) is on page 22 of their report, which appears below under June 29, 2018.

 ## Ongoing